2gis/MapGL-iOS/README.md

 ## License

-2GIS MapGL iOS API is licensed under the BSD 2-Clause "Simplified" License.
+The demo application is licensed under the BSD 2-Clause "Simplified" License.
 See the [LICENSE](https://github.com/2gis/MapGL-iOS/blob/master/LICENSE) file for more information.